-Prerequisites: 1) recommendation by the English Dept. and
+Prerequisites: 1) A grade of 85+ in Eng9H or 90+ in Eng.9 2)recommendation by the English Dept. and 3) successful completion of a summer assignment

-English Dept. and 1 credit

-2) successful completion of a summer assignment

 This course is designed to continue the student's preparation for the Common Core English Regents Exam and study of English according to the rigorous demands of the Common Core NYS Standards.
 This course emphasizes a thematic approach to world literature.
 Students will read classic as well as contemporary literature in a variety of genres.
 Students will continue to practice formal academic writing.
 Vocabulary, grammar, and usage are emphasized.
 Honors students must maintain an average of 80+ to stay enrolled in the Honors section.